Optimizing Molecules using Efficient Queries from Property Evaluations: Results

-Since all of these 23 inhibitors are reported to bind the substrate-binding pocket of M\textsuperscript{pro}, we investigate possible binding mode alterations of the QMO-optimized molecules.
+Since all of these 23 inhibitors are reported to bind to the substrate-binding pocket of M\textsuperscript{pro}, we investigate possible binding mode alterations of the QMO-optimized molecules.
 It should be noted that, direct comparison of $\text{IC}_{50}$ with binding free energy is not always possible, as the relationship of binding affinity and $\text{IC}_{50}$ for a given compound varies depending on the assay conditions and the compound’s mechanism of inhibition \cite{cournia2017relative}.
 Further, high fidelity binding free energy estimation requires accounting for factors such as conformational entropy and explicit presence of the solvent.
 Nevertheless, we report binding free energy and mode for the QMO-optimized variants.
 For simplicity, we limit the analysis to achiral molecules.
 First, we run blind docking simulations using AutoDock Vina \cite{trott2010autodock} over the entire structure of M\textsuperscript{pro} with the $\text{exhaustiveness}$ parameter set to 8.
 We further rescore top 3 docking poses for each of the original and QMO-optimized molecules using the Molecular Mechanics/Poisson Boltzmann Surface Area (MM/PBSA) method and AMBER forcefield \cite{wang2019farppi}, that is known to be more rigorous and accurate than the scoring function used in docking.
-Table \ref{table_covid_targets} shows that variants of all 11 M\textsuperscript{pro} inhibitors show better or comparable binding free energy, when compared to that of the original one.
 Next we inspect if any of the top-3 docking poses of the original as well as of QMO-optimized variants involves the substrate-binding pocket of M\textsuperscript{pro}, as favorable interaction with that pocket is crucial for M\textsuperscript{pro} function inhibition.
 As an illustration, Figure \ref{fig:dipyridamole} shows top docking pose of Dipyridamole and its QMO-optimized variant to the M\textsuperscript{pro} substrate-binding pocket.
-Consistent with more favorable MM/PBSA binding free energy, the QMO-optimized variant forms 11\% more contacts (with a 5 \AA~ distance cutoff between heavy atoms) with M\textsuperscript{pro} substrate-binding pocket compared to Dipyridamole.
-Some of the M\textsuperscript{pro} residues that explicitly form contacts with the Dipyridamole variant are HIS172, ASP187, ARG188, and TYR54.
+Consistent with more favorable MM/PBSA binding free energy, the QMO-optimized variant forms 14\% more contacts (with a 5 \AA~ distance cutoff between heavy atoms) with M\textsuperscript{pro} substrate-binding pocket compared to Dipyridamole.
+Some of the M\textsuperscript{pro} residues that explicitly form contacts with the Dipyridamole variant are LEU167, ASP187, ARG188, and GLN192.
 Similar observations, e.g. higher number of contacts with M\textsuperscript{pro} substrate-binding pocket, which involves TYR54, were found for other exemplars of QMO variants, such as for Favipiravir and Umifenovir.
 See Section \ref{appendix_addtl_vis} in the Supplementary Material for extended blind docking analysis.